JamesOQ/Tunning-Up-Music-Highway/README.md

 Do note that the actual number of crashes that happened on that highway segment is actually 25.

 ## <p align="center"> Future Work </p>
+- Perhaps the biggest bottleneck in our analysis pipeline was having to record geospatial features from Google Maps manually.
+It would be incredibly helpful to develop automated deep learning methods that could accurately record highway geospatial features from Google Streetview.
+However, this would be a significant project in and of itself and mostly likely would not surpass human accuracy.
+- While the goal of this project is to reduce severity of crashes, one could also test methods to prevent crashes in the first place.
+However, this problem is much more subtle than ours and would require entirely different methods.
 ## <p align="center"> Description of Repository</p>